 Concluding Hook Sentence (Optional)

-Create a second hook, but this time it should be a hook that SUMS things up in a few words, rhetorical questions are good for this.
+An excellent way to end writing essays is to do something unexpected to surprise the reader.
+Create a second hook.
+This time, it should be a hook that sums things up in a few words—rhetorical questions are great for this.

 This gives the 5 paragraph essay some spice at the end and makes the reader question your statement.

 5 Paragraph Essay Outline Example: Why Are History and Culture Important to Society?

 - Humans tend to repeat personal mistakes or general faults of our species.
 Thankfully, we finally understand that war never changes, and this acceptance has brought great prosperity.
 (Hook)